MousaviLaleh/Election_Analysis/README.md

 ### Overview of the methods and code
 #### :black_medium_small_square: Open, read & write the file
 One of the most important steps in data analytics is opening, reading, and writing a file.
-Opening and reading a file is the first step that needs to be done in order to start data analysis.
+Opening and reading a file is the first step that needs to be done in order to start data analysis.<br/>

 **1. Import dependencies**<br/><br/>
     ```import csv``` <br/>
     ```import os```<br/>